RajeevAtla/Distributed-Deep-Learning/Assignment 2/hw2.typ

 #let Cov(value) = $text("Cov")(#value)$

-The Resnet18 model was trained on the CIFAR10 dataset for 20 epochs.
+In this assignment, we trained 2 different versions of Resnet18 on the CIFAR10 dataset.
-The learning rate was set to 0.01, and all other settings were left default.
-An A100 GPU was used in NSERC Perlmutter's shared queue.
+A node of 4 Nvidia A100 GPUs were used on NSERC's Perlmutter supercomputer for the training.
+Please see the attached Python files for training details.
-PyTorch Lightning was used for ease of training.
+(Pytorch Lightning's DDP strategy was used for ease of usage.)

+The first version used data parallelism with 4 GPUs.
-Below is the trainng and validation accuracy over the 20 epochs.
+We can plot the validation accuracy vs time.

-#image("Accuracy.png")
+#image("val_acc_data_parallel.png")

+The second version used model parallelism with 2 GPUs.
+The model was split up into 2 parts
+\- 1 with 2.8 million parameters,
+and 1 with 8.4 million parameters.

+#image("val_acc_model_parallel.png")